Delta Custom Skins

 }

-Within the representations, you will find two bracketed categories called iphone and ipad.
+Within the representations, you will find two bracketed categories called `iphone` and `ipad`.
 In the following section, we will be focusing on what you need to know to make new images and change out the old ones.

-Changing the Images
+### Changing the Images <a href="#changing-the-images" id="changing-the-images"></a>

 Almost every time you create or modify a skin, you’ll be changing the images that are displayed when actually using the skin.
 Luckily, changing the images is rather straightforward!